 Terminal 3 — oneworld and long-haul carriers

 Terminal 3 handles oneworld alliance airlines and a number of independent long-haul carriers.
-It processes a high volume of transatlantic and intercontinental flights.
+It processes a high volume of transatlantic and intercontinental flights and is also the Heathrow home of Virgin Atlantic.

 Airlines using Terminal 3: